 [Acknowledgement to the people who published these images]

-Blasphemy against the Holy Spirit, Who Is God, is anything that rejects, substitutes, attacks, insults, and condemns the Divine, Holy, Omnipotent, Omniscient, Omnipresent Person, Character, Works, and Word of the One and Only God of the Bible: the Inseparable Father, Son, and Holy Spirit, called Jesus of the New Testament Covenant, (Mt.
-28:15-20; Col. 2:8-10; Jn.
+· So, blasphemy against the Holy Spirit, Who Is God, is not “stumbling” or “straying.”
+Blasphemy is anything that distinctly rejects, substitutes, attacks, insults, and condemns the Divine, Holy, Omnipotent, Omniscient, Omnipresent Person, Character, Works, and Word of the One and Only God of the Bible: the Inseparable Father, Son, and Holy Spirit, Who Is called Jesus of the New Covenant, (Mt.
+28:15-20; Jn.
 16:8-14.)

-It is blasphemy against the Holy Spirit to ascribe the works of the Spirit to the devil, (Mt.
-12:24-32.)
-The footnote of the 1991 Spirit Filled Bible explains the well-known concept of “blasphemy against the Holy Spirit” as follows, (beware new translations, Mt.
-12:30-32,) “The Pharisees slandered the Holy Spirit [by attributing His works through the Man Jesus Christ to the devil,] but their sin was not an act of impulse or ignorance.
+The footnote of the 1991 Spirit Filled Bible, (beware of new translations,) explains the well-known concept of blasphemy against the Holy Spirit as follows in Matthew 12:30-32, “The Pharisees slandered the Holy Spirit [by attributing His works through the Man Jesus Christ to the devil,] but their sin was not an act of impulse or ignorance.
 It was the result of a continued, deliberate rejection of the truth concerning Jesus.
 It was a sin against true [spiritual] knowledge, [Jn.
 6:63,] and [God] Jesus Himself, for they had ample evidence of the truth from the words and deeds of Jesus.
 In purposefully choosing to [reject and] insult the Spirit, they forfeited His ministry in their lives and [could not] be forgiven.”

-· Deliberate blasphemy against the Holy Spirit results in the “unforgivable sin” because the Holy Spirit is the Only One Who can convict of sin, righteousness through Jesus, and judgement without Him.
-He leads believers to redemption, salvation, and blessing through the “all truth” of Scripture and every situation; teaches them everything about Jesus the Redeemer, Savior, and Blessor, and grow them in knowledge of, and obedience to God.
-So, without the reality of the wonderful works of the Holy Spirit, people are truly doomed, (Jn.
+· Deliberate blasphemy against the Holy Spirit as described in the footnote above, results in the “unforgivable sin” because the Holy Spirit is the Only One Who can convict of sin, righteousness through Jesus, and judgement without Him.
+He leads believers to redemption, salvation, and blessing through the “entire truth” of Scripture and every situation; teaches them everything about Jesus the Redeemer, Savior, and Blessor, and grow them in knowledge of, and obedience to God.
+So, without the work of the Holy Spirit, people are truly doomed, (Jn.
 16:8-15.)

 It is, among many other things, blasphemy against the Holy Spirit to conjure up, disseminate worldwide through many generations, and bewitch countless believers through a Christian character called “father Christmas.”
 This entity is actually Satan, the so-called rewarder of ‘good’ Christians — true believers excluded.
 Jesus commanded believers to “call no man on earth [in a religious sense] our “father,” for One is your Father, He Who is in heaven,” (Mt.
 23:8-10.)
 Jesus was not referring to our physical fathers at all.
 We have only One spiritual Father.
 No one and nothing that pertain to church and other religion, can compare or connect to Him.
 That is why it is blasphemy to call any religious man like a priest, so-called ‘reverend,’ pastor, teacher, evangelist, prophet, (or a demon like Satan,) a spiritual “father!”